ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/03-automated-testing.md

 git add tests/acceptance/super-rentals-test.js
 ```

-We can put our automated test into motion by running the *[test server][TODO: link to test server]* using the `ember test --server` command, or `ember t -s` for short.
-This server behaves much like the development server, but it is explicitly running for our tests.
-It may automatically open a browser window and take you to the test UI, or you can open `http://localhost:7357/` yourself.
+We can put our automated test into motion by running the development server using the `npm start` command and navigating to `http://localhost:4200/tests` in your browser.

 If you watch really carefully, you can see our test robot roaming around our app and clicking links: